openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 *  [AccuracyAwareQuantization](@ref pot_accuracyaware_usage) enables remaining at a predefined range of accuracy drop after quantization at the cost of performance improvement.
 The method requires annotated representative dataset and may require more time for quantization.
 For details, see the
    [AccuracyAwareQuantization Algorithm](@ref pot_compression_algorithms_quantization_accuracy_aware_README) documentation.

+For benchmarking results collected for the models optimized with the POT tool, refer to [INT8 vs FP32 Comparison on Select Networks and Platforms](@ref openvino_docs_performance_int8_vs_fp32).

 ### Examples